-The temple, also known as the Southern Sanctuary, was once the dwelling place of Amenemopet, the ithyphallic Amun of the Opet, and was largely built for the Opet celebrations, when the statues of Amun, Mut and Khonsu were annually reunited during the inundation season with that of Amun of Opet.
 Amenhotep III greatly enlarged an older shrine built by Hatshepsut, and rededicated the massive temple as Amun’s southern ipet (harem), the private quarters of the god.
 The structure was further added to by Tutankhamun, Ramses II, Alexander the Great and various Romans.
-The Romans constructed a military fort around the temple that the Arabs later called Al-Uqsur (The Fortifications), giving modern Luxor its name.
+The Romans constructed a military fort around the temple that the Arabs later called Al-Uqsur (The Fortifications), which was later corrupted to give modern Luxor its name.

 In ancient times the temple would have been surrounded by a warren of mudbrick houses, shops and workshops, which now lie under the modern town, but after the decline of the city people moved into the – by then – partly covered temple complex and built their city within it.
 In the 14th century, a mosque was built in one of the interior courts for the local sheikh (holy man) Abu al-Haggag.
 Excavation works, begun in 1885, have cleared away the village and debris of centuries to uncover what can be seen of the temple today, but the mosque remains and has recently been restored after a fire.

 The massive 24m-high first pylon was raised by Ramses II and decorated with reliefs of his military exploits, including the Battle of Kadesh.
-The pylon was originally fronted by six colossal statues of Ramses II, four seated and two standing, but only two of the seated figures and one standing remain, and a pair pink granite obelisks , of which one remains and the other stands in the Place de la Concorde in Paris.
+The pylon was originally fronted by six colossal statues of Ramses II, four seated and two standing, but only two of the seated figures and one standing remain.
+Of the original pair of pink granite obelisks that stood here, one remains while the other stands in the Place de la Concorde in Paris.
 Beyond lies the Great Court of Ramses II , surrounded by a double row of columns with lotus-bud capitals, the walls of which are decorated with scenes of the pharaoh making offerings to the gods.
 On the south (rear) wall is a procession of 17 sons of Ramses II with their names and titles, and in front of them a beautiful relief, the first pylon of the temple with statues, obelisks and flags, reliefs of his military successes.
 In the northwestern corner of the court is the earlier triple-barque shrine built by Hatshepsut and usurped by her stepson Tuthmosis III for Amun, Mut and Khonsu.
 Over the southeastern side hangs the 14th-century Mosque of Abu al-Haggag , dedicated to a local sheikh, entered from Sharia Maabad al-Karnak, outside the temple precinct.

 Beyond the court is the older splendid Colonnade of Amenhotep III , built as the grand entrance to the Temple of Amun of the Opet.
 The walls behind the elegant open papyrus columns were decorated during the reign of the young pharaoh Tutankhamun and celebrate the return to Theban orthodoxy following the wayward reign of the previous pharaoh, Akhenaten.
 The Opet Festival is depicted in lively detail, with the pharaoh, nobility and common people joining the triumphal procession.
 Look out for the drummers and acrobats doing back bends.

 South of the Colonnade is the Sun Court of Amenhotep III , once enclosed on three sides by double rows of towering papyrus-bundle columns, the best preserved of which, with their architraves extant, are those on the eastern and western sides.
-In 1989 workmen found here a cache of 26 statues, buried by priests in Roman times, now moved to the Luxor Museum.
+In 1989 workmen found here a cache of 26 statues, buried by priests in Roman times, now displayed in the Luxor Museum.

 Beyond lies the Hypostyle Hall , the first room of the original Opet temple, with four rows of eight columns each, leading to the temple’s main rooms.
-The central chamber on the axis south of the Hypostyle Hall was the cult sanctuary of Amun , stuccoed over by the Romans in the 3rd century AD and painted with scenes of Roman officials.
+The central chamber on the axis south of the Hypostyle Hall was the cult sanctuary of Amun , stuccoed over by the Romans in the 3rd century AD and painted with scenes of Roman officials: some of this is still intact and vivid.
 Through this chamber, either side of which are chapels dedicated to Mut and Khonsu, is the four-columned antechamber, where offerings were made to Amun, and immediately behind it the Barque Shrine of Amun , rebuilt by Alexander the Great, with reliefs portraying him as an Egyptian pharaoh.